mehrozechughtai/Setting-up-Rails-5-Active-Storage-with-Amazon-S3/README.md

 - Click on the service and should get a screen like this with list of buckets(if you already have) otherwise an empty list of buckets:

 ![](aws2.png)

+- Add the Bucket name and select the appropriate region of bucket then you could go with ### Create Bucket